tum-ei-eda/utvm_staticrt_codegen/README.md

 # µTVM StaticRT CodeGen

-This project contains a code generator that produces a replacement for other µTVM runtimes.
-This runtime statically executes a compiled model which reduces the overhead of having such a runtime in terms of code size and execution time.
+This project contains a code generator that produces static C NN inference deployment code targeting tiny micro-controllers (TinyML) as replacement for other µTVM runtimes.
+This tools generates a runtime, which statically executes the compiled model.
+This reduces the overhead in terms of code size and execution time compared to having a dynmaic on-device runtime.

 ![Tool flow](doc/flow.png)